 The top floor of the house contains another fashion display of evening dresses.
 One of the things that visitors learn about at Musée Yves Saint Laurent are the many influences and inspirations that fed into the designer’s creative vision.
 This room displays dresses inspired by historic fashions, reinterpreted to be new for the modern era.

 The only other thing on the top floor is the design studio (more on that later).
 After seeing that, visitors head back downstairs.
-The next stop all the way to the bottom of the couture house on the ground floor.
+The next stop is all the way to the bottom of the couture house on the ground floor.
 A small room there holds a series of video screens.
 The screens present the story of how a design moves through the fashion house from start to finish.
 Make sure to watch these videos in order, even if there is a line at a station.
 It gets really confusing jumping around in the narrative if you don’t!

 After the videos, it’s back up the stairs to the upper ground floor where the museum tour started.
 Here a glittering wall displays accessories designed by Yves Saint Laurent to complement his clothing designs.